 If the synchronization is successful, the following message appears:

-1. Click the triangle icon to the right of the name of a table created with a common record.
+1. Click the triangle icon to the right of the name of a table created with a common dataset.

 2. Click Synchronize with record.